armbian/documentation/docs/boards/cubox-i.md

-- Vanilla kernel images are serial console only, no HDMI.
+- Vanilla kernel images: audio does not work on all devices, Bluetooth is unstable.